About Floyd

 Then we went to Austria.
 And it hit me.
 I had no way to evangelize because I didn't know the language!
 Some well-meaning missionaries had advised us to learn German well before landing in our chosen location.
 They said that the Austrians would laugh at all our mistakes.
 We didn't take their advice, and they were right.
 Our Austrian friends laughed at our mistakes, and that's exactly what God wanted!

 I began asking Austrians to help me learn German by reading the Bible together.
 I would ask questions about the text, and they would provide the answers.
 If the text didn't answer the question, then we would just keep reading.
-I couldn't understand most of the conversations, of course, but when they said something I didn't understand, I just replied, "Interessant," (interesting), and we kept reading and asking questions.
+I couldn't understand most of the conversations, of course, but when they said something I didn't understand, I just replied, "Interessant" (interesting), and we kept reading and asking questions.

 After four years in Graz, we had become fairly fluent, and the Lord had allowed us to start two Bible churches.
 We continue to be amazed at how little input we gave our unsaved friends during those Bible studies.

-I learned German by getting Austrians to help me, which allow me to build relationships with them long before I was fluent.
+I learned German by getting Austrians to help me, which allowed me to build relationships with them long before I was fluent.
 But I also loved learning German.
-I read widely, so I could talk intelligently with the Austrians about their own literature.
+I read widely so I could talk intelligently with the Austrians about their own literature.
 I even managed to get a BS in German Literature from Excelsior College (now University) in New York by transferring all my courses from the university in Graz into that degree.

 Dr. John Lennox